 In particular there are three main English problem consonants for Japanese speakers: v, l, and th.
 For Japanese speakers 'v' becomes 'b' (very = bery; driver = doraibaa; vitamin = bitamin); 'l' becomes something close to 'r' (loose = ruuzu; lemon = remon; lady = redii), and 'th' becomes 's' (thanks = sankusu, three = surii, bath = baasu).
 Here students need to become aware of and visualize the difference in the formation of the mouth and tongue and then develop the proper muscles.
 The 'l' is generally formed with the mouth open and the tongue behind the front teeth whereas the 'r' is generally a rounded, puckered mouth.
-The 'v' is generally formed with the bottom lip tucked behind the upper teeth before it asperates outwards, whereas the 'b' is generally formed with the tongue slightly protruding from between slightly closed teeth with the aspiration going up over the tongue, whereas the 's' is usually formed with the tongue resting in the bottom of the mouth behind the teeth, not between them.
+The 'v' is generally formed with the bottom lip tucked behind the upper teeth before it asperates outwards, whereas the 'b' is generally formed with the lips closed and pursed.
+The 'th,' which is sometimes aspirated and sometimes not, is usually formed with the tongue slightly protruding from between slightly closed teeth with the aspiration going up over the tongue, whereas the 's' is usually formed with the tongue resting in the bottom of the mouth behind the teeth, not between them.